Domestic abuse - help and advice

 What is domestic abuse?

-Domestic abuse is defined as any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been an intimate partner or family members, regardless of their gender or sexuality.
+It can happen between people aged 16 or over who are, or have been, intimate partners or family members, regardless of gender or sexuality.

-Domestic abuse can include but is not limited to the following:
+Domestic abuse can include, but is not limited to:

-Domestic abuse includes so-called ‘honour’-based violence such as female genital mutilation (FGM) and forced marriage.
+Domestic abuse also includes so-called ‘honour’-based violence, such as female genital mutilation (FGM) and forced marriage.

 Domestic abuse can happen to anyone.